rwanda flag

 In June 2021, Denmark passed legislation that would allow it to move asylum seekers to countries outside the EU while their claims were processed.

-Denmark signed a memorandum of understanding with Rwanda on Cooperation Regarding Asylum and Migration Issues.
-The MoU has been described as non-binding and “does not provide for the transfer of asylum seekers from Denmark to Rwanda” (although, like the UK’s MoU with Rwanda, it allows for the resettlement of refugees from Rwanda to Denmark); however, the agreement has been viewed by lawyers as a “precursor” to a subsequent transfer agreement.
+Denmark signed with Rwanda a memorandum of understanding on Cooperation Regarding Asylum and Migration Issues.
+The MoU has been described as non-binding and “does not provide for the transfer of asylum seekers from Denmark to Rwanda” (although like the UK’s MoU with Rwanda, it allows for the resettlement of refugees from Rwanda to Denmark); however, the agreement has been viewed by lawyers as a “precursor” to a subsequent transfer agreement.
 Following a change of government at the end of 2022, news reports suggest that Denmark has moved away from pursuing a bilateral deal with Rwanda in favour of an agreement with the EU.

 The EU-Turkey deal